 - Discount ticket price for our annual TDRN UK Summit

 - Other discount perks throughout the year…

-To become a member register here and pay £20 annual membership fee via the PayPal link in the registration form.
+To become a member register here and pay £10 annual membership fee reduced rate (for the rest of this year until March 2022) via the PayPal link in the registration form.
+You will have the option to renew your membership for the following year in March 2022.
 Thank you for supporting our work as a non-profit organisation.

 More about TDRN UK membership benefits below…

 Free access to 4 ticketed events per year

 Hear from a diverse range of researchers, artists, practitioners and educators.
 Learn about people who have shaped the past and present of UK tap dance, creative processes and different approaches to teaching and learning.
 Each 1.5 hour session includes a presentation to gain more knowledge as well as interactive activities, discussion and a Q&A.